Aiman-E/tradingBot/README.md

 Helper BOT for hedge trading

 # CREDENTIALS

 change credentials-example.txt filename to credentials.txt and store your api and secret key in

+Careful, till in early stage